Laurens-booij/ID-project-1/README.md

 Eventually I came up with the following concept sketch.
 ![concept][concept-schets]

-I got to work using `Principle`.
-This was my first time using this tool.
+I got to work using `Principle` and `Sketch`.
+This was my first time using the `Principle` tool.

 #### Result
 The result is a prototype that shows the desired function of this concept.
 It is not fully functional, as not all the years are clickable.

 To use the prototype you need to have acces to the `Principle` tool.
-However, I made a video that showcases how the app should be used.
+However, I made a video that showcases the prototype.

 I also implemented an `Zero-state` and an `explanation-guide` into the concept app.

-Check out the result [here][opdrachtB link]
+Check out the result [HERE.][opdrachtB link]

 [bar chart]: https://bl.ocks.org/mbostock/b5935342c6d21928111928401e2c8608
 [Bostock]: https://bl.ocks.org/mbostock